Nuclear Power in Argentina

-Since April 1997, the National Law of Nuclear Activity assigns responsibility for the CNEA for the management of radioactive waste, which creates a special fund for this purpose.
+Since April 1997, the National Nuclear Activity Law assigns CNEA responsibility for the management of radioactive waste, which creates a special fund for this purpose.

-The low-level waste and intermediate level, including spent fuel from research reactors are handled in facilities CNEA Ezeiza.
-The spent fuel is stored at each plant.
+Low and medium activity waste, including spent fuel from research reactors, is handled at the Ezeiza CNEA facilities.
+The fuel used is stored in each plant.

-The CNEA is also responsible for removing the equipment, which must be financed progressively by each operation of the plant.
+The CNEA is also responsible for dismantling the equipment, which must be financed progressively for each operation of the plant.

-In 1994, the Nuclear Regulatory Authority (Nuclear Regulatory Authority, RNA) was formed and took over all the functions of regulating the National Nuclear Regulatory Board (Nuclear Regulatory Agency, ENREN) and CNEA.
-As the radiation protection, it is also responsible for security, licenses and security.
-Reports directly to the President.
+In 1994, the Nuclear Regulatory Authority (Nuclear Regulatory Authority, ARN) was formed and took over all regulatory functions of the National Nuclear Regulatory Board (National Nuclear Regulatory Entity, ENREN) and the CNEA.
+As well as radiation protection, it is also responsible for security, licenses and guarantees.
+It depends directly on the President.

-Argentina is party to the Non-Proliferation Treaty (NPT) since 1995 as a non-nuclear weapons state, and has been party to the Treaty of Tlatelolco in 1994.
-However, safeguards have been operating since 1991 in collaboration with the Brazilian-Argentina for Accounting and Control of Nuclear Materials (ABACC), under the auspices of the International Atomic Energy Agency (IAEA).
+Argentina has been a party to the Nuclear Non-Proliferation Treaty (NPT) since 1995 as a state without nuclear weapons, and has been a party to the Tlatelolco Treaty since 1994.
+However, the total safeguards have operated since 1991 in collaboration with the Brazilian Agency -Argentina de Contabilidad y Control de Materiales Nucleares (ABACC), under the auspices of the International Atomic Energy Agency (IAEA).
 Argentina has not signed the Additional Protocol in relation to its safeguards agreements with the IAEA.
-The country is a member of the NSG.
+The country is a member of the Nuclear Suppliers Group.